nstarke/nstarke.github.io/_posts/2025-11-28-universal-denial-of-service.md

 ## Universal Denial of Service

+### Computable Matter
 Computronium [1] is a general term used to describe highly efficient computable matter.
 Now this does not exist at present time in any capacity, so we are starting at a point of pure speculation.
 The idea is to use atoms or sub-atomic particles as computation “devices”.
 These devices can theoretically calculate anything a classical computer can compute, and there have been extensions of the idea proposed to handle quantum computing as well.

 Let’s say we use some advanced technology (maybe nanotechnology) to convert a gram of matter into computronium.
 We can then use the computronium to perform computable calculations.
 We can write programs that can execute on the gram of computronium and return to us a result.

 But what if the program we write requires more compute resources than are available in the gram of matter?
 It is not a huge leap to say that if we can create a gram of Computronium, we can create another gram.
 This might even be an automated process carried out by the Computronium itself.
-For the sake of this idea, we are going to assume our gram of Computronium has the property of being able to produce arbitrary amounts of new Computronium from surrounding ordinary matter.
+For the sake of this idea, we are going to assume our gram of Computronium has the property of being able to produce arbitrary amounts of new Computronium from surrounding ordinary matter to meet the resource needs for the currently running program.

+### Denial of Service

 In computer security, a denial of service (DoS) condition occurs when legitimate users cannot access resources they need to fulfill a task due to the actions of another user.
 When these conditions are created purposefully, they are considered a Denial of Service attack.
 Usually these attacks are some form of resource exhaustion; whether it be network bandwidth as is common with botnets in a Distributed Denial of Service (DDoS) attack.
 In these types of attacks, large amounts of hijacked, network-connected computers target one specific network-connected computer or sub network and send as much unique traffic as they can to that location.
 The result is that the target becomes inaccessible for legitimate users of the target system.